PSA logo crest

 Newborn Care Specialists are often educated in postpartum care, lactation, and sleep support for a new or growing family.
 The NCS usually has specialized training or experience working with premature babies and multiples.
 Their primary role is the support and education of parents and the direct care of newborns, usually overnight or 24-hour shifts.
 Some are hired as household employees, and others operate as consultants.
 They handle all aspects of a new baby’s arrival in the home, including the purchase and set up of the nursery, additional support staff, and may travel with the family as needed, both domestically and internationally.

 Presuming the NCS is engaged as a household employee (recommended), benefits packages are similar to other household staff.
 Newborn Care Specialists usually wear scrubs for overnight shifts and dress for the needs of the day when working day shifts.
 This could be scrubs, but it may also be a polo shirt and khakis or similar attire.
 A clothing allowance is added to the benefits package if uniforms are required.
 Their experience is usually earned as a professional nanny or postpartum doula who then trains further, college training in Infant Development, or specialized training with a reputable Newborn Care Specialist training institution.
 Newborn Care Specialist wages vary drastically by region, experience, education, level of expertise, and travel requirements.
-The pay rate is hourly and can range from $100,000 to $250,000+ annually.
+The pay rate is hourly or a flat rate contract, and can range from $100,000 to $250,000+ annually.

 Housekeeper